mpoyraz/Udacity-Data-Engineering-Nanodegree/L4-Data-Pipelines-With-Airflow/P5-Data-Pipelines-With-Airflow/README.md

 # Sparkify DAG
 The dag is designed to perform the following steps:
-- Copy song and user log data from S3 to Redshift into stating tables.
+- Copy song and user log data from S3 to Redshift staging tables.
 - Transform data from staging tables and insert into the songplays Fact table.
-- Transform data from staging tables and insert into the dimention tables 'users', 'songs', 'artists', 'time'.
+- Transform data from staging tables and insert into the dimention tables named 'users', 'songs', 'artists', 'time'.
 - Perform data quality check on the fact and dimention tables and raise an error if needed

 The dag is configured with the following properties: